 The purpose of this examination is to solidify the integrity of the selection process.
-It’s done to ensure that potential candidates are being truthful with information they’ve supplied on hiring documents, and to ensure they are not withholding information that may not be discovered by conventional methods of investigation (e.g. undetected criminal activity).
+It’s done to ensure that potential candidates are truthful with the information they’ve supplied on hiring documents, and to ensure they are not withholding information that may not be discovered by conventional methods of investigation (e.g., undetected criminal activity).
 Any detected deception during the actual examination, or any attempt to use “counter measures” to defeat the examination, will disqualify you from the selection process.

 9. Eligibility List:

 Applicants that complete all the steps in the selection process up to this stage will be ranked and given a number on the civil service eligibility list.
-Ranking will start with the candidate with the highest overall score, to include Veteran’s Preference points if applicable, and continue in succession to the candidate with the lowest overall score being placed at the bottom of the list.
+Ranking will start with the candidate with the highest overall score, to include Veteran’s Preference points if applicable, and continue in succession to the candidate with the lowest score placed at the bottom of the list.
 Any offer of employment will be made from this list, provided it has not expired.

 10. Formal Interview:

 As the need arises to fill vacancies within the police department, applicants on the eligibility list will be notified of a time and place for a formal interview with the chief of police and the municipal manager.
 This is not a scored interview and will not affect your ranking on the eligibility list.

 This interview is conducted to learn more about you, why you would like to work for the Penn Hills Police Department and to explain what you can expect if we hire you.